dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Air conditioners ownership of households rose sharply from 45% in 2005 to 95% in 2020, which increased more than twice as much as its original figure.
 ### **20.**

-Online shopping participation increased from 10% in 2000 to 65% in 2020.
+Online shopping participation increased from 10% in 2000 to 65% in 2020, and .
 Online shopping participation increased from 10% in 2000 to 65% in 2020.